Geotechnical and Geoenvironmental Engineering

 * Investigation of sites for contamination and/or for the design of engineering structures including the procedures, in-situ and laboratory testing and the interpretation of the results.

-* Soil consolidation theory.
+* Soil consolidation theory and applications.

 * Soil and groundwater remediation strategies.